bloonguyen1207/radon_run/README.md

 * Different player characters, and different environments (office, basement, schools etc)

 ## Setup
-1. Download [LÖVE v.0.10.2] (https://bitbucket.org/rude/love/downloads/). (**Important that it is the 0.10.2 version!**)
+1. Download LÖVE v.0.10.2: https://bitbucket.org/rude/love/downloads/ (**Important that it is the 0.10.2 version!**)
 2. (IF computer == MAC) Add LÖVE directory to PATH: https://love2d.org/wiki/PATH
-3. From the project root directory, start the game by typing `love .` in your terminal
+3. From the project root directory, start the game by typing `love .` in your terminal :)